gameserverapp/Platform/Documentation/docs/dashboard/machines/practical_info.md

 Below are the default directory paths available on DediConnect machines.
 These paths are specific to the host machine and differ from the paths used inside Docker containers.

 :::warning Be careful
-Modifying files directly inside the container environment can cause instability or break the system entirely.
+Only change files if you know what your doing.
+Modifying files can cause instability or break the system entirely.
 In some cases, a full reinstall may be required.
 :::

 #### Linux